 - Indoor Leakage

-If home appliances like a refrigerator or water dispenser are leaky, it can also cause damage to the ceiling, especially appliances which have water supply lines like a dishwasher or washing machine.
+If home appliances like a refrigerator or water dispenser are leaky, it can also cause damage to the ceiling, especially appliances that have water supply lines like a dishwasher or washing machine.

 - Roof Leakage